anderson-m-souza/multi-github-ssh/README.md

 Using this configuration, my personal account is used when I'm at any directory inside `~/`, except the ones I put a specific configuration file.

+### Install dependencies

+- To generate and manage the SSH keys. openssh
+- To copy the SSH key to clipboard. xclip

 ### Create and add keys to ssh-agent

-First of all, create a pair of ssh keys for each account.
+Now create a pair of ssh keys for each account.
 I named my main account keys with the default name, and the additional keys with a postfix to identify them.

 ``` bash
 $ mkdir ~/.ssh